Tutorials¶

 | 04 — Scenario Comparison | Named regulatory scenarios, audit trail, full stress test report |

-# Run base scenarios
+# Initialize and run base scenarios

-uv run python tutorial/level-5-scenarios/steps/03-sensitivity/run_sensitivity.py
+cd scenarios-model && uv run python run_scenarios.py

 Running Models¶